Irish voters back gay marriage in 'social revolution'

 The proposal was backed by all political parties, championed by big employers and endorsed by celebrities, all hoping it would mark a transformation in a country that was long regarded as one of the most socially conservative in Western Europe.

-Only a third of the country backed the decriminalization of gay sex for men over 17 in 1993, according to a poll at the time.
-When voters narrowly legalized divorce in 1995, only five of the 30 constituencies outside Dublin backed the proposal.
+Only a third of the country backed the decriminalisation of gay sex for men over 17 in 1993, according to a poll at the time.
+When voters narrowly legalised divorce in 1995, only five of the 30 constituencies outside Dublin backed the proposal.

-This time, all bar one of the 43 voting areas approved the marriage measure.
+The Catholic Church, whose dominance of Irish politics collapsed in the wake of a series of child sex abuse scandals in the early 1990s, still teaches that homosexual activity is a sin.
+But it limited its ‘No’ campaigning to sermons to its remaining flock.

+Instead, lay groups led the opposition by raising concerns over parenthood and surrogacy rights for gay couples.
+They conceded defeat minutes after the first ballot boxes were opened.

 “It changes everything, the worries and fears I had as a young gay kid in Ireland, they’re all gone,” said Ger O‘Keefe, 27, a ‘Yes’ campaigner from Waterford.